 In this guest post, Dr Mary Morrissey, Associate Professor in Early Modern English Literature at the University of Reading, offers some starting points and advice to those who are using historical sources for the first time.
 She points the reader to some online resources that will help them find information about people, about places or about different kinds of documents.

 Whether you are a student embarking on a new course of studies, or a professional working in a different field, many people find themselves needing to do some historical archive work in the course of preparing teaching or undertaking research.
 Knowing where to start with historical documents can be a bit daunting for those who haven’t undertaken this kind of work before, but most archives nowadays welcome all sorts of visitors and there is a great deal of help at hand.
-There is also a wealth of historical material available online.
-[Link to RHS Online Databases page].
+There’s also a wealth of historical material available online which we’ve collated via the Teaching Portal.

 Where do I start?